| Search myCarpentry.com |

-These carpentry terms are commonly used among carpenters, engineers and architects during the design and construction of residential and commercial buildings.
+These carpentry terms facilitate communication between carpenters, engineers, and architects during the design and construction of residential and commercial buildings.

-Arch: A curved structure designed to support its weight and the load above it.
+Arch: A curved structure that supports its weight and the load above it.

 Apse: A semicircular or polygonal building projection, as of a church.

-Areaway: A recessed area below grade to allow for light and ventilation into a basement window.
+Area way: A recessed area below grade that allows light and ventilation into a basement window.

-Astragal: An interior molding attached to one of a pair of doors or window sash in order to prevent swinging through.
-It is also used with sliding doors to insure tighter fitting where doors meet.
+Astragal: An interior molding between two doors or a window sash to prevent swinging through.
+It is also used with sliding doors to ensure tighter fitting where doors meet.

 Atrium: An open court with a building.